bclinchuck/beat/README.md

 # Beat - Heart Rate Music Sync
 March to the beat of your own drum.

+⚠️ Project Disclaimer: This repository was created for a university course project.
+Our .env file is intentionally public to allow instructors to grade the assignment without configuration issues.
+This is not an active or production project, so we are not concerned about the exposure of these temporary development credentials.

 A React application that queues music from Spotify based on your desrired workout's heart rate zone (BPM).

 ## Features